 - Snack, drink and amenity vending machines.

 There are a strictly limited number of undercover, secure car spaces available for Kooloobong Village residents.
-These can be purchased online through the Accommodation Services Portal in early 2018 and are allocated via a random ballot.
+These can be purchased online through the Accommodation Services Portal early in the year and are allocated via a random ballot.
 As these spaces are limited, be sure to get in quick!

 UOW encourages alternative transport and encourages staff and students to access the Wollongong public transport system or to take advantage of the many cycling options available.
 Shuttle buses are frequent and the route travels into the Wollongong CBD.